metomi/rose/sphinx/tutorial/rose/metadata.rst

       In the :rose:file:`rose-app.conf` file there are comments associated with each setting.
 Take these comments out of the :rose:file:`rose-app.conf` file and add them as descriptions in the metadata.

-      E.g. for the ``INTERVAL`` environment variable we could create a metadata entry that looks like this:
+As an example, for the ``INTERVAL`` environment variable you would create a metadata entry that looks like this:

       .. code-block:: rose